 For when the ‘stalker’ appears we chose to still be in the park as it was a unusual place and it highlighted the fact that he was following the two girls.
 The park proved a isolated place which helped add an extra emphasis of danger.

-Box- this emphasized the idea that her friend is no longer with her.
-It gives the idea that she is taking all the things that mean something to the two of them and putting them away.
+t she is taking all the things that mean something to the two of them and putting them away.
 We filmed this in a house as in reality this would be where she would be if making a memory box.

 -Close up memory box